asayer-io/asayer-nunit/README.md

 ## Prerequisites
 * Microsoft Visual Studio 2012 or higher (you can download the [Community Edition](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) for free)
-* SpecFlow Visual Studio integration.
-Follow the steps below to install it:
-    * Go to *Tools > Extension and Updates...*
-    * Select the *Online* branch from the left side of the window and search for `SpecFlow`
-    * Select *SpecFlow for Visual Studio...* then click on download
-    * Restart Visual Studio

 ## Set it up
-* Clone the repo `git clone https://github.com/asayer-io/asayer-specflow` or [download it](https://github.com/asayer-io/asayer-specflow/archive/master.zip)
+* Clone the repo `git clone https://github.com/asayer-io/asayer-nunit` or [download it](https://github.com/asayer-io/asayer-nunit/archive/master.zip)
-* Open the solution `asayer-specflow/asayer-specflow.sln` in *Visual Studio*
+* Open the solution `asayer-nunit/asayer-nunit.sln` in *Visual Studio*
 * Build it (*Build > Build Solution*, which will automatically install the required NuGet packages)
 * Update the `App.config` file with your Asayer [API key](https://dashboard.asayer.io/settings?f=3)